fundraiser

-We support a vulnerable universe of individuals and families who are low-income, have a diagnosis of a mental, physical or medical disability and may have been formerly homeless.
-Samaritan House is the largest provider of permanent supportive housing in Tarrant County and offers a full roster of supportive services to more than 850 men, women and children.
-Those services include: social work case management, nutrition services, medical transportation, substance abuse counseling, educational tutoring workforce readiness, and resident activities to promote healthy socialization.
+We serve a vulnerable community of individuals and families who are low-income, living with mental, physical, or medical disabilities, and many of whom have experienced homelessness.
+As the largest provider of permanent supportive housing in Tarrant County, Samaritan House offers not only safe and stable housing but also a full range of supportive services.
+These include case management, nutrition support, medical transportation, substance use counseling, educational tutoring, workforce readiness, and activities that foster healthy community and connection.

 Help transform a life TODAY!